People

 Assistant Professor of Radiology

-As PI of the Whitney Lab, I conduct research in computer-aided diagnosis of breast and ovarian cancer, focusing on the modalities of dynamic contrast-enhanced magnetic resonance imaging and ultrasound.
+As PI of the Whitney Lab, I conduct research in computer-aided diagnosis of gynecological cancers (including ovarian cancer), focusing on the modalities of dynamic contrast-enhanced magnetic resonance imaging and ultrasound.
 My primary areas of interest are in artificial intelligence and radiomics across the imaging and classification pipeline, from image acquisition to performance evaluation and data harmonization.
 I also conduct research and collaborate in MIDRC, the Medical Imaging and Data Resource Center.
-Within MIDRC I work on methods of task-based distributions, interoperability between data enclaves, and monitoring and studying the diversity and representativeness of the MIDRC data commons to foster research in AI and health disparities.
+Within MIDRC I work on methods of task-based distributions, interoperability between data enclaves, and monitoring and studying the diversity and representativeness of the MIDRC data commons to foster research in AI of medical imaging.

 Amal Almansour, PhD

-Amal is an research assistant (part-time postdoctoral fellow) at the University of Chicago.
-She is working on AI/machine learning of for computer-aided diagnosis of ovarian cancer on ultrasound imaging.
-She received her PhD in computer science from DePaul University.
+Amal is a postdoctoral scholar at the University of Chicago.
+She is working on AI/machine learning of computer-aided diagnosis of ovarian cancer on ultrasound imaging.
+She is co-mentored by Ernst Lengyel, Chair of OB/GYN at UChicago.
+Dr. Almansour received her PhD in computer science from DePaul University.

-Sara Chaker is a student in the University of Chicago Master of Science in applied data science program.
-She is working on developing frameworks for identifying the best task-based bias and fairness metrics for AI outputs from medical imaging.
+Sara Chaker recently completed the University of Chicago Master of Science program in applied data science.
+She is working on developing frameworks for identifying the best task-based bias and fairness metrics for AI outputs from medical imaging along with other pilot projects in computer-aided diagnosis.